Australian VIP transport: Automobiles

-The King

-When the King visits Australia, the King’s Personal Australian Flag will be flown on the car in which he is travelling.
-During the late Queen's 2011 tour of Australia, the Queen and the Duke of Edinburgh were driven in a Range Rover Vogue.

 Governor-general

-The Governor-General of Australia travels in a Rolls-Royce Phantom VI limousine for ceremonial occasions, such as the State Opening of Parliament.
+The governor-general of Australia travels in a Rolls-Royce Phantom VI limousine for ceremonial occasions, such as the State Opening of Parliament.
 They more regularly use Australian-built luxury cars, such as a Holden Caprice, when on official business.
-The official cars of the governor-general fly the Flag of the Governor-General of Australia and display a representation of St. Edward's Crown instead of number plates.
+The official cars of the governor-general fly the flag of the governor-general of Australia and display a representation of St. Edward's Crown instead of number plates.
 A similar arrangement is used for the governors of the six states.

 Prime minister

-The official state car of the Prime Minister of Australia is a white armoured BMW 7 Series, supported at all times by an armoured BMW X5.
+The official state car of the prime minister of Australia is a white armoured BMW 7 Series, supported at all times by an armoured BMW X5.
 Prior to 2013, vehicles in the prime ministerial fleet were white Ford Territory and Holden Caprice models.
 The prime ministerial vehicle is also escorted by police vehicles from state and federal authorities.
 The prime minister's car bears the number plate C1 (meaning "Commonwealth 1") and a centrally mounted Australian flag.
 The prime ministerial car fleet operates as part of COMCAR, a division of the Australian Government's Department of Finance.

 In 2013, BMW was selected to provide a fleet of 7 Series High Security vehicles as part of a tender to replace the ageing armoured Holden Caprice fleet that formerly transported the Australian prime minister.
 The off-the-shelf replacements offer greater protection and better value for money.
 A BAE and GM-Holden Consortium also bid for the contract.

 Rail transport

-The various government railway operators of Australia have operated a number of royal trains for members of the Royal Family on their numerous tours of the country.
+The various government railway operators of Australia have operated a number of royal trains for members of the royal family on their numerous tours of the country.

+During Prince Charles and Princess Diana's visit to the Big Pineapple in 1983, a royal carriage was unofficially assigned to transport the visiting couple around the plantation.